 Bullying (on post as well as off post), including all forms of cyber bullying, can impact the targeted individual's feeling of safety and create an intimidating, hostile or offensive environment.
 The Chief of CYS or Facility Director will immediately address such actions for the wellbeing and safety of all children/youth and the community.
-CYS also endorses school policy on such matters involving violence, drugs and weapons.
+CYS also endorses the Fairfax County Public School (FCPS) policy on such matters involving violence, drugs and weapons.

-Video Surveillance System (VSS): All CYS program facilities utilize a comprehensive video surveillance system.
-VSS is designed to deter and reduce the risk of child abuse in CYS facilities, protect staff from unwarranted allegations of child abuse, provide service members and parents with "peace of mind" and support CYS management staff in the exercise of program oversight.
+Closed Circuit Television (CCTV): All CYS program facilities are under continuous closed circuit television surveillance that includes both picture and sound recordings.
+CCTV is designed to deter and reduce the risk of child abuse in CYS facilities, protect staff from unwarranted allegations of child abuse, provide service members and parents with "peace of mind" and support CYS management staff in the exercise of program oversight.